Certora/Documentation/docs/cvl/methods.md

 Namely, the types of any arguments passed to or values returned from the summary must be {ref}`convertible <type-conversions>` between CVL and Solidity types.
 Arguments that are not accessed in the summary may have any type.

-Function summaries for *internal* methods have a few additional restrictions on their arguments and return types:
- - arrays (including static arrays, `bytes`, and `string`) are not supported
- - struct fields must have [value types][solidity-value-types]
- - `storage` and `calldata` structs are not supported, only `memory`

 You can still summarize functions that take unconvertible types as arguments, but you cannot access those arguments in your summary.